 Since the first round of ADVANCE grants were awarded in 2001, ADVANCE institutions have developed, instituted and disseminated research-based “best practices” to recruit, retain, and advance women faculty members.
 These best practices are carried out by administrators and peers through institutional practices, policies and procedures.
 One of the primary goals of the institutional transformation process is to tailor known best practices to the specific institution, incorporate them into established processes, and disseminate information about the new processes through training programs.

 Training will be critical in improving policies and procedures that directly impact faculty satisfaction and retention on our campus.
 With support from the Provost, new or enhanced training modules will be developed and facilitated by the ADVANCE Rising Tide Center based on best-practices employed by other ADVANCE institutions.
 Leadership and administrative support for change initiatives has been found to be a vital determinant in implementing and sustaining positive change.
 With support from our campus administrators and their leadership, ADVANCE training and professional development initiatives are having a positive impact.

 Targeted Training for Varied Stakeholders

 In collaboration with the Provost, who also serves as the project’s principal investigator the Rising Tide Center has developed and launched a training module for peer committees, the departmental entities that conduct annual evaluations and promotion and tenure proceedings, to encompass the above issues and ensure peer committees employ best practices.
 A peer committee training video narrated by the Provost is available here.

 ADVANCE offers training to mentors, who will provide advice to new faculty and associate-level professors seeking advancement.

 The ADVANCE Peer Trainer

-The ADVANCE Faculty Peer Trainer will assist the Rising Tide Liaison in delivering requested professional development and training to key STEM-SBS departments, and will receive annual education in the best practices to carry out that effort.
+The ADVANCE Faculty Peer Trainer will assist in delivering requested professional development and training to key STEM-SBS departments, and will receive annual education in the best practices to carry out that effort.
 In particular, assistance for departments with no women or with a token level of women will be highlighted.
 Additionally, our Peer Trainer has launched a professionalism in the classroom initiative being piloted in the School of Forest Resources and the School of Engineering Technology.
 This effort is intended to support female faculty who may be intimidated by male dominated classrooms and environments.